saibotma/jitsi_meet_wrapper/README.md

 # jitsi_meet_wrapper

-Jitsi Meet Plugin for Flutter.
-Wrapping JitsiMeetSDK for [Android](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-android-sdk) and [iOS](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk).
+Jitsi Meet Plugin for Flutter.<br>
+Wrapping JitsiMeetSDK for
+[Android](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-android-sdk) and
+[iOS](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk).

 This wrapper got built for [Appella](https://www.appella.app/) App.
 The goal is to keep it generic, however at the moment it only contains features needed in Appella.
-I am happy to review PRs that add additional functionality to this plugin however it is not guaranteed that I will have time to develop and add features that are not needed in Appella.
+I am happy to review PRs that add additional functionality to this plugin however it is not guaranteed that I will have time to develop and add features that are not needed in Appella.<br>
-Nevertheless please always create an issue and I will have a look.
+Nevertheless please always create an issue and I will try have a look.

 ## Table of Contents
   - [Join A Meeting](#join-a-meeting)